Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Employee badges must include their license number, employee number, and the cannabis license number.
 "Ours are compliant.
 We just updated them," Jordan confirmed.

-OTC San Francisco leverages Meadow's comprehensive point-of-sale system to enhance compliance and streamline operations.
-During the audit, several features were particularly beneficial:
+OTC San Francisco runs its operation on Meadow's point-of-sale system.
+During the audit, several features were particularly beneficial.

 Meadow's purchase limit controls, complete with a progress bar, prevented sales that exceeded recreational and medical limits.
 "Meadow has a great tracking system, that anything you scan, it displays a little bar that fills up as you build the order, and it'll prevent you from going over," Jordan demonstrated.